-olution request messages.
-A similar idea is used in the selective ARP learning [8], where an ARP table is configured to learn a pre-configured specific set of IP addresses.
+As mentioned before, our suggested approach is based on selective learning of addresses from the incoming resolution request messages.
+A similar idea is used in the selective ARP learning [25], where an ARP table is configured to learn a preconfigured specific set of IP addresses.
 However, the selective ARP learning approach uses only a passive filtering, without dynamic adaption to VM re-placement and to tenancy.

-3. NETWORK MODEL AND ASSUMP-TIONS
+III.
+NETWORK MODEL AND ASSUMPTIONS

 We begin by defining the network model, as illustrated in Figure 1.
-The model is fairly standard and follows recent literature [11, 12, 25, 26].
+The model is fairly standard and follows recent literature [4], [8], [12], [16].

-We use the terms application address (AA) and location address (LA) to define both the addresses in the user VM address space and in the physical data center address space, respectively [12].
-Note that both those address spaces can be assigned in Ethernet layer 2, IP layer 3 or any other proprietary protocol of the data center provider.
-For example, in VL2 [12] both AA and LA are IP addresses, while in Portland [26] both AA and LA are MAC addresses.
+We use the terms application address (AA) and location address (LA) to define both the addresses in the user VM address space and in the physical data center address space, respectively [8].
+Note that both those address spaces can be assigned in Ethernet layer 2, IP layer 3, or any other proprietary protocol of the data center provider.
+For example, in VL2 [8] both AA and LA are IP addresses, while in Portland [12] both AA and LA are MAC addresses.
 The VM AA is combined from a pair of identifiers: the tenant ID within the data center and the VM ID within the tenant, and thus allows easy association of the VM to a tenant.
 By the term resolution we further refer to the translation of the AA address of a VM into its LA address.